SpM-lab/SparseIR.jl/docs/src/index.md

 Documentation for [SparseIR.jl](https://github.com/SpM-lab/SparseIR.jl).

-There is a [guide](@ref) available which details SparseIR.jl's inner workings by means of an example.
+There is a [guide](@ref guide) available which details SparseIR.jl's inner workings by means of a worked example.

 For listings of all documented names, see [Public names index](@ref) and the [Private names index](@ref).